On the generalisation of Roth's theorem: Integral estimates

-By using such conditions it is easy to see that since $T(\beta)$ satisfies $h$-gap condition, then it satisfies the $\lambda$-gap property of width $\eta$.
-Moreover, since $\theta$ is a column-bounding function for $T(\beta)$, then it is $\lambda$-bounding for $T(\beta)$.
+Note that as an immediate consequence of the last inequality it follows that all the hypotheses of Proposition \ref{interpolationpoly} are satisfied.
+Moreover, since $\theta$ is a column-bounding function for $T(\bm{\beta})$, then it is $\lambda$-bounding for $T(\bm{\beta})$.
 It means that we can apply Proposition \ref{corvajaprop3.1} to get: